-If both $\overline{S3}$ and $\overline{S5}$ are logic high at the time the 5VSB is applied, the HIP6502B will assume active state wake-up and keep off the controlled external transistors and the VCLK output until some time (typically 25ms) after the ATX's main outputs used by the application (3.3V, 5V, and 12V) exceed the set thresholds.
+If both $\overline{S3}$ and $\overline{S5}$ are logic high at the time the 5VSB is applied, the HIP6503 will assume active state wake-up and keep off the required outputs until some time (typically 25ms) after the ATX's main outputs used by the application (3.3V, 5V, and 12V) exceed the set thresholds.
 This time-out feature is necessary in order to insure the main ATX outputs are stabilized.
-The time-out also assures smooth transitions from sleep into active when sleep states are being supported.
-3.3V ${DUAL}/3.3V{SB}$ output, whose operation is only dependent on $5V{SB}$ presence, will come up right as bias voltage reaches POR level.
+The time-out also assures smooth transitions from sleep into active when sleep states are being supported. $3.3V{DUAL}/3.3V{SB}$ and $1.8V{SB}$ outputs, whose operation is only dependent on $5V{SB}$ presence, will come up right after bias voltage surpasses POR level.

 FIGURE 8.
-SOFT-START INTERVAL IN ACTIVE STATE (2.5/3.3V{MEM} OUTPUT SHOWN IN 2.5V SETTING)
+SOFT-START INTERVAL IN ACTIVE STATE (2.5/3.3VMEM OUTPUT SHOWN IN 2.5V SETTING)

-During sleep to active state transitions from conditions where the outputs are initially 0V (such as S5 to S0 transition on the $5V{DUAL}$ output with EN5VDL = 0, or simple power-up sequence directly into active state), the $3.3V{MEM}$ and $5V{DUAL}$ outputs go through a quasi soft-start by being pulled high through the body diodes of the N-Channel MOSFETs connected between these outputs and the 3.3V and 5V ATX outputs.
-Figure 8 shows this start-up.
+During sleep to active state transitions from conditions where the outputs are initially 0V (such as S5 to S0 transition on the $5V{DUAL}$ output with EN5VDL = 0, or simple power-up sequence directly into active state), the memory (in 3.3V setting) and $5V{DUAL}$ outputs go through a quasi soft-start by being pulled high through the body diodes of the N-Channel MOSFETs connected between these outputs and the 3.3V and 5V ATX outputs.
+Figure 8 shows this start-up case, exemplifying the $5V{DUAL}$ output.

-5VSB is already present when the main ATX outputs are turned on at time T0.
-As a result of $+3.3V{IN}$ and $+5V{IN}$ ramping up, the $3.3V{MEM}$ and $5V{DUAL}$ output capacitors charge up through the body diodes of Q6 and Q5, respectively (see Figure 3).
-At time T1, all main ATX outputs exceed the HIP6502B's undervoltage thresholds, and the internal 25ms (typical) timer is initiated.
+5VSB is already present when the main ATX outputs are turned on, at time T0.
+As a result of $+5V{IN}$ ramping up, the $5V{DUAL}$ output capacitors charge up through the body diode of Q5 (see Figure 3).
+At time T1, all main ATX outputs exceed the HIP6503's undervoltage thresholds, and the internal 25ms (typical) timer is initiated.
 At T2 the time-out initiates a soft-start, and the 2.5V memory and clock outputs are ramped-up, reaching regulation limits at time T3.
-Simultaneous with the beginning of the memory and clock voltage ramp-up, at time T2, the DLA pin is pulled high, turning on Q3, Q5, and Q6 in the process, and bringing the 3.3V{MEM} and 5V{DUAL} outputs in regulation.
+Simultaneous with the beginning of the memory and clock voltage ramp-up, at time T2, the DLA pin is pulled high, turning on Q3 and Q5 in the process, and bringing the 5VDUAL output in regulation.
 Shortly after time T3, as the SS voltage reaches 2.75V, the soft-start capacitor is quickly discharged down to approximately 2.45V, where it remains until a valid sleep state request is received from the system.